blackmagic-debug/black-magic-org/hacking/contrib.md

 without further testing assuming they conform to style and don't do anything stupid.
 The author becomes the maintainer for that target.
  - If the code is orphaned and no maintainer can be found in reasonable time, the patch author may take over as the new maintainer.
  - The current maintainer should be noted in the copyright banner at the top of the file in question.
- - The Github request review feature of pull requests should be used to request a review from the maintainer.
+ - The GitHub request review feature of pull requests should be used to request a review from the maintainer.